ashiksufaid/Breast-Cancer-Segmentation/README.md

 ## File Descriptions
 ### data
 This folder contains three subfolders: normal, benign and malignant.
-Each folder contains ultrasound images belonging to each class and their corresponding masks
+Each folder contains ultrasound images belonging to each class and their corresponding masks. **This folder also contains 10 ultrasound images for predict.py to make predictions**
 ### config.py
 This file contains importand variables such as
 - batchsize